DLesmes/AWS/intro/networks_governance_ml.md

 * **Scale:**  Replicate your infrastructure across multiple AWS accounts and regions with ease.
 You simply adjust the template parameters for each environment. 🌎

 CloudFormation enables you to manage your AWS infrastructure efficiently, consistently, and at scale, making it a valuable tool for modern cloud operations.

+## Amazon CloudWatch: Your All-Seeing Eye in the AWS Cloud 👁️

+Amazon CloudWatch is your monitoring and observability powerhouse for AWS.
+It's like having a 24/7 surveillance system for your cloud environment, giving you a complete view of everything that's happening!

+**CloudWatch: Key Capabilities**

+CloudWatch enables you to:

+* **Collect Metrics:** Gather data from your AWS services, providing insights into their performance and health. 📊
+* **Integrate with AWS Services:**  CloudWatch integrates with over 80 AWS services, providing a unified view of your entire cloud infrastructure.
+* **Pre-Built Metrics:** Leverage a wide range of pre-defined metrics for easy monitoring.
+* **Visualize Data:** View your data in a unified dashboard with customizable charts and graphs. 📈📉
+* **Configure Alarms:**  Set up alerts based on metric thresholds, notifying you of potential issues or anomalies. 🚨
+* **Centralized Log Management:** Collect and store logs from your AWS resources in a central repository.
+You can then search, analyze, and troubleshoot issues effectively using CloudWatch Logs Insights.

+**CloudWatch in Action:  Protecting Your EC2 Instance**

+Let's say you have an EC2 instance accessed via SSH.
+You want to know if someone is trying to brute-force their way into your instance.
+Here's how CloudWatch can help:

+1. **Log Collection:** Send your SSH login logs to CloudWatch Logs.
+2. **Filtering:**  Use CloudWatch Logs Insights to filter and visualize the number of failed login attempts.
+3. **Alerting:** Configure a CloudWatch alarm to trigger a notification if the number of failed login attempts exceeds a certain threshold within a specific time period.

+CloudWatch provides the tools you need to monitor, analyze, and respond to events in your AWS environment, ensuring the health, security, and performance of your applications and infrastructure.